Filing Your Income Taxes

 You might find yourself wondering if it's worth the trouble to claim the mortgage interest deduction for either your primary home or your second home, even if you meet all these rules and qualify for the full deduction.
 The answer to this can be attributed to the TCJA as well.

 This is an itemized deduction.
 You can itemize your deductions on your Form 1040 tax return, or you can claim the standard deduction for your filing status, but you can’t do both.
-And the TCJA ramped up standard deductions significantly beginning with its inception in 2018.
-Here’s what you’re looking at for standard deductions in the 2021 tax year:
+And the TCJA ramped up standard deductions significantly beginning in 2018.
+Here’s what you’re looking at for standard deductions in the 2021 tax year, the return you'll file in 2022.

 - $25,100 if you’re married filing jointly (up from $24,800 in 2020)